What is Machine Learning Studio (classic)?

 - Forest fires data - Forest fire sizes in northeast Portugal.

-For a list of sample datasets included in Machine Learning Studio, see Use the sample data sets in Azure Machine Learning Studio.
+For a list of sample datasets included in Machine Learning Studio (classic), see Use the sample data sets in Azure Machine Learning Studio (classic).

 A module is an algorithm that you can perform on your data.
-Machine Learning Studio has a number of modules ranging from data ingress functions to training, scoring, and validation processes.
+The classic version of Machine Learning Studio has a number of modules ranging from data ingress functions to training, scoring, and validation processes.
 Here are some examples of included modules:

 - Convert to ARFF - Converts a .NET serialized dataset to Attribute-Relation File Format (ARFF).